 Quayside – where you will find all the yachts, surrounded by restaurants

-On our way to the start of the trail, we’ve crossed several wooded walkways.
+On our way to the start of the trail, we walked over several wooded walkways.

 Wooden walkways made hiking easy